AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dm-best-practices.md

 * **Upload the Original Video:**
   Upload the original video file.
 Make sure it's a high-resolution video with good quality.
 The better the source video, the better the final result.
 * **Preview and Publish:**
-  Preview the video to ensure that everything looks as expected.
+  Preview the video so you can ensure that everything looks as expected.
 Once satisfied, go ahead and publish it.
 This step makes the video accessible to your audience.
 * **Link or Embed:**
   After publishing, you have two options.
     * **Link Directly:**